Need help submitting your writing to literary journals or book publishers/literary agents? Click here! →

 Television and Radio Episode Titles: Quotation Marks

-Knowing when to use quotes, italics, or underlining can be difficult.
+Knowing when to use quotes, italics, or underlining can be tricky.
 Writer’s Relief proofreaders can help you proofread your creative writing submissions to be sure your titles are properly formatted.

 For more formatting and writing tips follow Writer’s Relief on Twitter!